Home » Repayment » Student Loan Repayment Guide for Freelancers and the Self-Employed

 • How often you get paid,

-Because there isn’t a simple form to fill out, borrowers will need to work closely with their loan servicer to keep them happy.
-Loan servicers can sometimes give out inconsistent information, so don’t be surprised if it takes a couple of tries to complete a satisfactory income verification letter.
+Be aware that loan servicers can sometimes give out inconsistent information, so don’t be surprised if it takes a couple of tries to complete a satisfactory income verification letter.

 Balancing repayment of private student loans and federal student loans